-Latin America: Intense activity is described overall in Central America, with higher activities compared to previous years in the same period in almost all countries, in particular in Mexico, El Salvador and Honduras.
+Latin America: Intense activity is described overall in Central America, with higher activities compared to previous years in the same period in almost all countries.
 For the rest of the region an intense, variable but not unexpected situation is reported in almost all countries.
-Caribbean: Following media reports, Cuba is currently facing an increase in suspected and confirmed cases in different departments, including the Havana area and the eastern regions.
-Cuba is the only country with no Pan American Health Organization updated data available on dengue.
+Caribbean: No official national or WHO Regional Office for the Americas data are available for Cuba where media are reporting an increase in suspected and confirmed cases in different departments, including the Havana area and the eastern regions during the past weeks.
+Publication Source: The Lancet A phase IIb clinical trial of a recombinant, live, attenuated tetravalent dengue vaccine in Thailand showed no efficacy against 12/19 DENV2, which was the prevalent serotype during the study, thus diminishing the overall vaccine efficacy to 30.2%.
+However a 60% efficacy against dengue virus type 1 and 80-90% against types 3 and 4 were estimated in this study.
 Web sources: